sundarigari/LearnK8/certification.md

 # Cronjobs

-Cronjob definition (notice jobTemplate and total 3 specs)
+Cronjob contains a Job under a jobTemplate, which contains a container under the template Cronjob definition (notice jobTemplate and total 3 specs)

     apiVersion: batch/v1beta1
     kind: CronJob